-The thing I love the most about natural light is that dreamy creamy glow only the the sun can provide in photos.
+The thing I love the most about natural light is that dreamy creamy glow only the sun can provide in photos.
 I am in love – obsessed even – with that magical time of day when the sun is in the perfect spot in the sky.
 I’ll be walking down the street in awe at the light surrounding me, only wishing I had my camera and a couple to photograph!

-You’ll only find this buttery orange light during what is most commonly known as golden hour (or magic hour) – between 1 to 2 hours after sunrise and 2 to 1 hour before sunset (depending where on planet earth you are of course!).
-During this time, the sunlight is redder and softer then when it’s higher up in the sky.
+You’ll only find this buttery orange light during what is most commonly known as golden hour (or magic hour) – between 1 to 2 hours after sunrise and 2 to 1 hour before sunset (depending on where on planet earth you are of course!).
+During this time, the sunlight is redder and softer than when it’s higher up in the sky.
 For all you nerds out there (including me!), here’s the quick scientific explanation… When the sun is near the horizon (at sunrise or at sunset), it’s light has to travel a longer distance through the atmosphere to reach you then when it is directly above you at midday.
 Having the sun farther away and at a smaller angle to the earth, it reduces the intensity of the light creating softer and longer shadows.
-In addition, when the light has a longer voyage through the atmosphere, the blue light in the spectrum is scattered, so the light reaching you will therefore appear more reddish and orangey (mega win for use photogs!).
+In addition, when the light has a longer voyage through the atmosphere, the blue light in the spectrum is scattered, so the light reaching you will, therefore, appear more reddish and orangey (mega win for use photogs!).

 So how do I actually capture it?

 The most obvious key factor in this whole operation is the time of day – but here are some other components that come into play:

 - shooting at a low aperture (ideally 1.2 – 2.4)

 - placing the sun behind your subject

 Shooting at a low aperture and in turn, using prime lenses